quantum-quirks/oldperitia/docs/source/introduction.rst

 .. image:: ./images/3dquest.png
    :width: 100
    :alt: Peritia three d quest logo.
 - ``3DQuest``  *(Designed to revolutionize the way we experience educational content.
-3D Quest offers a captivating and immersive 3D environment where users can explore different locations, interact with objects.)*
+3DQuest offers a captivating and immersive 3D environment where users can explore, learn and interact with objects.
+3DQuest is tailored for individuals with neurodiverse disabilities and aims to provide an inclusive and accessible learning environment.
+Neurodiversity encompasses a range of conditions such as autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), dyslexia, and other cognitive and developmental differences)*

-With 3DQuest, learning becomes an engaging adventure as users navigate through realistic and visually stunning virtual worlds.
-Whether you're a student, teacher, or lifelong learner, this software provides an unparalleled opportunity to delve into educational topics with a new level of depth and interactivity.